pjlapray/LMMSE-Demosaicing-for-Colour-Polarization-Filter-Array/README.md

 # Demosaicing-CPFA-LMMSE
 This code allow you to demosaic a colour and polarimetric image from a filter array sensor with the Linear Minimum Mean Square Error demosaicing algorithm.
-The default arrangement is the QuadBayer polarization pattern from the SONY IMX250 MYR sensor.
-The specific arrangement can be adapted in the code if needed.
+The arrangement is the QuadBayer polarization pattern from the SONY IMX250 MYR sensor.
+The code will be readapted for any square arrangement in a future release.

 The LMMSE demosaicing algorithm is a learning-based technique.
 The initial training (matrix 'D_matrix.mat' in Data folder) is done with the data used in the publication (training with 12 images from the Wen et al. database).
 If using the code, please cite these publications:

   <b>1- Dumoulin R., Lapray P.-J., Thomas J.-B., Farup I., Impact of training data on LMMSE demosaicing for Colour-Polarization Filter Array, submitted to SITIS conference, 2022. (update when published).